MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ### Locally redundant deployments with backup across regions

-You can extend a locally redundant deployment by performing regular backups of your data to a secondary region.
+You can extend a locally redundant deployment by performing regular backups of your infrastructure and data to a secondary region.
 This approach adds an extra layer of protection to mitigate against an outage in your primary region.

 :::image type="content" border="false" source="../_images/regions-availability-zones/locally-redundant-backup-across-regions.png" alt-text="Diagram showing the solution deployed into a single data center, with backups going to another region.":::